bartificer/programming-by-stealth/docs/_tidbits/tidbit17a-docker-concepts.md

 ## Another Problem to Be Solved: Outdated setup

 Recently, Allison and Bart created a new episode for Taming the Terminal.
-De previous one was several years ago so the scripts to build the various formats of the book didn't work any more because the packages were outdated and required an older version of Ruby than currently installed.
-Of course we can update everything and make the build system go again, but if Allison or Bart would like to build the book themselves, they would have to go through all the upgrade steps that were done to get the build system up and running again.
-Also, what if there is a small utility present on my machine that Allison and Bart don't have installed.
+The previous one was several years ago, so the scripts to build the various formats of the book didn't work anymore because the packages were outdated and required an older version of Ruby than the one currently installed.
+Of course, we can update everything and make the build system go again, but if Allison or Bart would like to build the book themselves, they would have to go through all the upgrade steps that were done to get the build system up and running again.
+Also, what if there is a small utility present on my machine that Allison and Bart don't have installed?
 The build would run smoothly on my machine, while it breaks on theirs.
 The old 'it works because it runs on my machine' syndrome.

 You can escape these nightmares if you isolate each project's environment.